 Review: Crooked Kingdom by Leigh Bardugo

-Spoiler alert: If you haven't read Six of Crows, don't read this review.
+Warning: If you haven’t read Six of Crows, then don’t read this review.

 After enjoying Six of Crows so much, I leapt straight into book two.
 With what I do here at GdM meaning the series on my to read list are often broken up by ARCs, it’s a rarity that I get to do it, but I couldn’t help myself on this occasion.
 I’m so glad I didn’t wait.

 We pick up almost immediately where Six of Crows left off.
 Inej is in trouble.
 Kaz is trying to pick up the pieces of his last failed heist and get his crew together to get her back.
 Jan Van Eck has put a target on Kaz’s head and is leveraging Inej’s imprisonment to get Kaz to hand over Kuwei Yu Bol and the secret to Jurda Parem so he can control the grisha (mages), the farms that make Jurda, and hit new heights of power in the economic instability he will create in Ketterdam.